zelanko/sql-docs.pt-br/docs/2014/reporting-services/install-windows/install-or-uninstall-the-reporting-services-add-in-for-sharepoint.md

 2. A saída terá esta aparência:

-     `2011-05-23 12:40:12: SSRSCustomActionError: SharePoint is installed, but not configured`para obter informações sobre a ferramenta de configuração e recursos adicionais.
+     `2011-05-23 12:40:12: SSRSCustomActionError: SharePoint is installed, but not configured`.

 ##  <a name="bkmk_upgrade"></a> Atualizar
  Se você tiver uma instalação existente do Suplemento [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] , poderá atualizá-la para a versão atual.
 A configuração do suplemento detectará a versão existente e solicitará uma confirmação para a atualização.
 A mensagem será semelhante a: